You want to move your photos from your old MacBook Air over to a new MacBook Pro. And you don’t want to lose any of them in the process.

-You can migrate over WIFI as long as the two Mac’s are on the same WIFI network.
+Launch Migration Assistant and you can migrate over WIFI.
+As long as the two Mac’s are on the same WIFI network.

-You’ve the choice of moving your files from a Time Machine backup.
-Just take a backup to an external drive.
+You’ve the choice of moving your files from a Mac Time Machine backup.
+Just take a backup to an external drive correctly formatted in Disk Utility.
 Your drive can be an external hard drive or an SSD drive.

 If you need to know how to make a Time Machine backup.
 Take a look at this document here to backup your MacBook.